Ashford to Brussels Trains

 When to arrive at St Pancras International?

 We’re receiving thousands of calls and emails right now, and it’s taking longer than usual for us to reply to everybody.
 We’d strongly encourage you not to call our contact centre, but to check eurostar.com for all the latest info instead.
-For any other requests or questions, you can use this contact us form and select ‘Kent Station’ from the drop-down list.
+For any other requests or questions, you can use this contact us form.
 Apologies for the inconvenience caused.

 Get to Ashford International station at our recommended arrival time to allow plenty of time to get through border controls and security.
 You can download your ticket to your phone, use our app or print it at home.
 Once onboard, sit back and relax in our comfy seats and in just 1 hour 37 minutes you’ll be in the centre of Brussels.

 Eurostar trains arrive into the centre of town at Brussels-Midi/Zuid (Brussels South) station.